 Trish Van Devere,

-A highly-evolved planet, whose denizens feel no emotion and reproduce by cloning, plans to take over Earth from the inside by sending an operative, fashioned with a humming, mechanical penis, to impregnate an earthling and stay until the birth.
+A highly advanced civilization, whose citizens feel no emotion and reproduce by cloning, plans to conquer Earth from the inside by sending an operative, fashioned with a humming, mechanical penis, to impregnate a human and stay until the birth.
 The alien, Harold Anderson, goes to Phoenix as a banker and sets to work finding a mate.
-His approaches to women are inept, and the humming phallus doesn't help, but on the advice of a banking colleague, he cruises an AA meeting, meets Susan, and somehow convinces her to marry.
+His approaches to women are inept, and the humming phallus doesn't help, but on the advice of a banking colleague, he cruises an A.A. meeting, meets Susan, and somehow convinces her to marry him.
 The clock starts to tick: will she conceive, have a baby, and lose Harold (and the child) to his planet before he discovers emotion and starts to care?
 Written by

 At the far reaches of the Universe lies a planet of men who have advanced technologically beyond the realm of human comprehension.
 This is no breeding - they are a product of cloning, and their reproductive organs have shrunk and disappeared.
 All emotions have been bred out of this race and each succeeding generation has become more ambitious and driven than the previous one.
 They want to rule the Universe, and now they are planning their next takeover from the inside.

 Playing on the oft-noted resemblance between Annette Bening and the lady bearing the torch in the Columbia Pictures logo, Bening's face replaces the Columbia lady's.
 See more »